manishharpalani/Concordance/Readme.txt

 Notes:
 There are some differences in the concordance produced from the PDF concordance ouput.
-1. The example did not have seem to correct line numbers.
-Upon closer study this is likely due to the formatting of the paragraph in question.
-The paragram has 8 lines in the PDF, however the last paragraph word ('marks') is cited on line 3.
+1. At first glance, the PDF ouput contained the right word with the count, but the line numbers for the words were not accurate.
+Upon closer study this is due an offset of the line wrapp in the PDF.
+Note - the paragram has 8 lines in the PDF, however the last paragraph word ('marks') is cited on line 3.

 2. Another differences in my concordance results from the sample output: 'e.g' vs 'e.g.'.
-   I believe it is a minor difference.
+This is a minor difference, due to a no formal requirment for word.
 My LineParser logic strips out punctuation at start and end of each parsed word.

 Complexity Order